Skip to content

 ConsumedWriteCapacityUnits

-Number of write capacity units consumed during a specified time period, allowing you to track the usage of provisioned throughput.
+The number of write capacity units consumed in a specified time period, which helps track the usage of provisioned throughput.

 Metric Name Description Unit Dimensions